hweidner/check-mk-goodies/README.md

 distinguish between security and other updates, so the check status is CRIT if there are pending updates, and OK otherwise.

-To safe bandwith, the check accepts the cached APK packages until it is older than one hour.
+To safe bandwidth, the check accepts the cached APK packages until it is older than one hour.

 Although the Checkmk requires the Bash shell to be installed, this check works with